 Course Number(s) EDUC 454 Formal Title Phase I Internship Seminar for Middle School STEM Teachers Transcript Title (≤30c) Phase I Seminar Middle School Recommended Course Preparation Student must be accepted into Phase I of Internship and have department permission to enroll in the course.
 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-Prerequisite requirements: 1.
-Students must have successfully completed, with a B average, all the required degree coursework to be eligible for Phase I of Internship (student teaching).
-2. Student must then apply and be accepted into Phase I of Internship (student teaching) to be eligible to register for this course.
-Credits 1 Repeatable? ☐ Yes x☐ No Max.
+EDUC 412M Introduction to Middle Level Teaching and Learning EDUC 410 Reading in the Content Area I Credits 2 Repeatable?
+Yes  No Max.
 Total Credits na This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.
-Grading Method(s) x Reg (A-F)
+Grading Method(s) X Reg (A-F) Audit Pass-Fail